On The Plains Of San Agustin, New Mexico

 For those traveling west from Socorro, HWY 60 goes through Magdalena on the way to the VLA.
 Magdalena is a small settlement that is about 30% ghost town.
 For photographers visiting from out of state, Magdalena is a worth while stop.
 I live close enough to go back out there on any given weekend so sometime soon Johnpaul and I are going to return to Magdalena and make a day of it.
 So much cool stuff to see there!

 This trip to the VLA was on November 2, 2019.
-All photos were shop with a Canon Powershot Elph 360 and edited with Fotor.
+All photos were shot with a Canon Powershot Elph 360 and edited with Fotor.

 I am DeAnna Vincent, fine art and portrait photographer in Los Lunas, New Mexico.
 These are the photos from my everyday adventures.